Research Projects in the IRL

 Current Projects

 Research Ethics for Pervasive Public Data.
-As part of the NSF-funded PERVADE project, our work is focused on understanding the impact of research on the people whose data we are collecting (e.g., Twitter users) and on current researcher practices.
-[Researchers: Brianna Dym, Shamika Goddard, Jessica Pater (Parkview Health), Jessica Vitak (University of Maryland)]
+Followng up on the NSF-funded PERVADE project, we are still conducting research on understanding the impact of research on the people whose data we are collecting (e.g., Twitter users) and on current researcher practices.

 Dym, B. and Fiesler, C. Social Norm Vulnerability and Its Consequences for Privacy and Safety in an Online Community.
 Proceedings of the ACM Human-Computer Interaction, CSCW, 2020.